wbamberg/idl-reference/docs/nsIRandomAccessIterator.md

 The result is undefined if this iterator currently points outside the
 useful range of the underlying container or sequence.

-@param anOffset a |0|-based offset from the position to which this iterator currently points
-@result a new reference to the indicated element (if any)

 #### Parameters ####